-Film as a distinct art form with its own means and ends.
-Films are selected that are representative of various periods or major advances and are studied from historical, theoretical, and formal perspectives.
+This course introduces students to film as a distinct art form with its own language.
+Films selected represent a variety of cinematic movements or technical advances and are studied from historical, theoretical, and formal perspectives.
 HUM; IC; CL: ENG 124; R. Smith, E. Anderson